Car Parking in Japan: A Guide for Overseas Tourists

 How Does Parking Enforcement Work

 As so many parking spaces in Japan are private, enforcing parking regulations often falls to private contractors.
-The police will only rarely encounter vehicles in public spaces that commit parking violations in Japan, but of course, it happens.
-It is more common for vehicles in private parking spaces in Japan to cause traffic violations.
+The police will rarely encounter vehicles in public spaces that commit parking violations, but it does happen.
+It is more common for vehicles in private parking spaces to cause traffic violations.
 In that case, the private parking space operator will report the vehicle to the police, which means the enforcement can take quite some time.

 Penalties for Illegal Parking

-When a vehicle is illegally parked in Japan, especially on the street or in areas where it may be considered a traffic hazard, for instance, by blocking traffic, it will receive a parking ticket.
+When a vehicle is illegally parked, especially on the street or in areas where it may be considered a traffic hazard, for instance, by blocking traffic, it will receive a parking ticket.
 If it remains for a longer time, the owner may be requested to take care of it.
 Only in extreme cases will it be moved.

 How to Pay Parking Fines

-When a vehicle is illegally parked in Japan, the owner of the vehicle is responsible for any fines on the vehicle (unless it has been reported as stolen).
-Paying parking fines is a several-step process: First, you have to go to the police office written on the ticket; there, you have to complete the paperwork to pay a fine, and then you have to pay the fine in a post office or bank.
+When a vehicle is illegally parked, the owner of the vehicle is responsible for any fines on the vehicle (unless it has been reported as stolen).
+Paying parking fines is a several-step process: First, you have to go to the police office written on the ticket; there, you have to complete the paperwork to pay a fine, and then you have to pay the fine at a post office or bank.

 How the word 'parking' is written in Japanese